Simon Jordan: Selhurst Park

-Career as a columnist
+Journalism

 As of the 2005–06 season, Jordan wrote a fortnightly column for The Observer newspaper.
 A column in which he said football agents should be neutered led to him being charged by the Football Association with bringing the game into disrepute.
 The case was heard on 7 December 2005 with a charge of improper conduct proven.
 Jordan was given a suspended fine of £10,000.
 But, backed by other journalists and by media advisor Max Clifford, Jordan indicated his intention to appeal, stating "I didn't start this fight, but it's not something I'm going to walk away from."
 His appeal was heard on 10 April, and was rejected by the three-member panel, two votes to one.
 Jordan commented in his 16 March column in The Observer that he and his advisors were "now considering taking this through the courts.
 Any legal action I take won't be about wasting time or resources on a petty point of principle – it'd be an attempt to see the whole thing unravel."

 Jordan also used the column to highlight the inconsistencies in the F.A. disciplinary panel.
 The same panel decided no disciplinary action would be taken against Paul Jewell, manager of Wigan, who had been charged on the basis of making comments similar to Jordan's.
 Jordan described the compliance process as being "based on mood", noting: "There's no frame of reference, no consistency – and, yes, it's personal.
 It amounts to me not being able to say a referee is incompetent while others can, using the same language."